2010–11 National First Division: NFD Final

-The winner of the two streams, Bay United and Jomo Cosmos will meet and play a two legged tie, on May 14 and May 22, to determine the overall 2010–11 NFD championship.
+The winner of the two streams, Bay United and Jomo Cosmos will meet and play a two legged tie, on 14 May and 22 May, to determine the overall 2010–11 NFD championship.
 The NFD champion will gain an automatic promotion to the PSL.
 While the looser of the NFD Final will get a second chance to promote to PSL, at the Promotion Play Offs.

 Promotion playoffs

-The losing team of the NFD Final (Bay United), together with both runnerups of the NFD streams (Thanda Royal Zulu and Black Leopards), and finally the second lowest ranked team of PSL (Vasco da Gama), entered into the promotion playoffs.
+The losing team of the NFD Final (Bay United), together with both runner-ups of the NFD streams (Thanda Royal Zulu and Black Leopards), and finally the second lowest ranked team of PSL (Vasco da Gama), entered into the promotion playoffs.
 This playoff competition was played as a cup with two legged matches, with an unseeded draw to decide the fixtures.

-The two semifinals were scheduled to be played simultaneously at May 25 and 29.
-Due to Black Leopards having qualified for the 2011 Nedbank Cup final at May 28, the two semifinals were however rescheduled, to be played at June 8 and 11.
-A two legged final with the two winning teams from the semifinal, was played on June 15 and 18.
+The two semifinals were scheduled to be played simultaneously at 25 and 29 May.
+Due to Black Leopards having qualified for the 2011 Nedbank Cup final at 28 May, the two semifinals were however rescheduled, to be played at 8 and 11 June.
+A two legged final with the two winning teams from the semifinal, was played on 15 and 18 June.
 Only the winner of the promotion playoff final was get promoted to play the next season in PSL.